marshki/linux_sysinfo/README.md

 # Bash System Info

 Bash script to extract useful information from a `*NIX` host using a menu-driven interface.
-Ideally, this script should run in Centos 7, Debian 8, Mac OS X (11), &
+Ideally, this script should run in Centos 7, Debian 8, Mac OS X (11), & Ubuntu 16.04.
+Still a WIP.
 # TODO

 - [ ] Test on Centos 7, Debian 8, Ubuntu 16.04, and Mac OSX 11